auth0/express-openid-connect/API.md

 }
 ```

-A new object can be passed in to change what is returned from the authorization server depending on your specific scenario.
+New values can be passed in to change what is returned from the authorization server depending on your specific scenario.

 For example, to receive an access token for an API, you could initialize like the sample below.
 Note that `response_mode` can be omitted because the OAuth2 default mode of `query` is fine: